anuragtb/pdfcpu/encrypt/decryptPDF.md

 # Decrypt

 This command decrypts `inFile` and removes password protection.
 If provided the decrypted PDF will be written to `outFile` and `ìnFile` remains untouched.
+Have a look at some [examples](#examples).

 ## Usage